DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Fiddler, Zap Proxy
  - Key to understand how the web works
- - don&#39;t just use them, program on top of them
+ - don't just use them, program on top of them